Daily Maintenance: It’s important to care for your instrument!

 Handling & Storage:

-🎻 Control humidity – Keep humidity levels between 40-60% (consider buying a device) to prevent cracks in dry/cold weather and swelling Use a humidifier (such as a Dampit) if necessary.
+🎻 Control humidity – Keep humidity levels between 40-60% (consider buying a device) to prevent cracks in dry/cold weather and swelling.
+Considering using a humidifier (such as a Dampit) if necessary.

 🎻 Hold your instrument properly – While fun, try to avoid spinning your instrument around, and definitely avoid hanging violin/viola scrolls off of a music stand.